PrinceSinghhub/PrinceSinghhub/README.md

 - HackerRank: 300+ problems solved, with a coding score of 119000+ 🚀.
 - HackerEarth: 5⭐ in Python, 5⭐ in Java, and 5⭐ in Days of Code 🌈.
 - work@Tech: 1510 score, 999 rank, and 40 problems solved, with the best global rank under 1K 🚀.
+- HackerRank: 300+ problems solved, with a coding score of 119000+ 🚀.
+- HackerEarth: 5⭐ in Python, 5⭐ in Java, and 5⭐ in Days of Code 🌈.
+- work@Tech: 1510 score, 999 rank, and 40 problems solved, with the best global rank under 1K 🚀.

 I'm proud of my continuous growth and learning in the coding world.
 I am looking forward to more challenges and achievements ahead! 💻🚀